-- 8. Risk & Mitigation: [Identify key technical, schedule, and cost risks, their potential impact and mitigation.] - 9.
-Organizational Conflict of Interest: [An Organizational Conflict of Interest can occur, but is not limited to, when an individual or an entity is unable, or potentially unable, to provide impartial advice or service to the Government or separate entity because of other business activities or relationships.
-Disclose any potential conflict of interest pertaining to this opportunity.
-If none, state as such.] - 10.
-Period of Performance: [Identify the proposed Period of Performance (PoP) in months from award.] - 11.
-Offeror Resources: [Identify any key facilities, equipment and other resources proposed for the effort.
-Identified facilities, equipment and resources should be available and relevant for the technical solution being proposed.] - 12.
-Government Resources: [Identify any key Government facilities, Government equipment, Government property, etc. that your organization requests to use for the effort.] - 13.
-Cost Realism: [This section provides technical evaluators with high-level cost data in order for the evaluators to determine if the costs proposed are realistic as compared to the scope of work proposed.
+- 11. Cost Realism: [This section provides technical evaluators with high-level cost data in order for the evaluators to determine if the costs proposed are realistic as compared to the scope of work proposed.
 This information must be consistent with the Cost Proposal.
 The information must be provided in this section of the Technical Proposal.
-Include the following table as a summary of the costs by cost element.] - 14.
+Include the following table as a summary of the costs by cost element.] - 12.
 Proposed Cost Share: [If applicable, this section provides technical evaluators with information on any additional cost share proposed by the Offeror.
 If proposing cost share, identify deliverables that are associated with cost shared resources as well as the technical benefit resulting from this resource.]